AppriseMD physician advisors provide essential utilization review and denial management education for treating physicians

 THE APPRISEMD METHOD

 An AppriseMD physician advisor spoke with the insurance provider’s medical director during a peer-to-peer review of the denied inpatient admission.
 The AppriseMD physician advisor reviewed the details of the case, discussing the suspected cholecystitis.
 This resulted in the patient being transferred to a higher level of care for additional treatment.
 While the patient underwent an ERCP and an uncomplicated laparoscopic cholecystectomy, a key point in getting the denial overturned was the physician advisor pointing out that there was evidence of biliary obstruction, as suggested by the patient’s bilirubin levels.
-The patient’s history, interventions, and bilirubin of 3.1 did support inpatient level of care.
+The patient’s history, interventions and bilirubin of 3.1 did support inpatient level of care.
 The persistence of the AppriseMD physician advisor resulted in the insurance company medical director overturning the denial.

 OUTCOME: DENIAL OVERTURNED, INCREASED REIMBURSEMENT